Tardz/Laptop/README.md

 **NOTE:** The install script will rename your current qtile config on your system to "config.bak" but will still remain in the same directory.

 ### Uninstallation
 To uninstall simply rename your previous config within the qtile directory to "config.py" instead of "config.bak" and then delete the scripts directory located at your home root.
-Then restart qtile to read from your old config.
+Restart qtile to read from your old config.

 * Rename config file